gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPAuthentication.md

 - You want to use the Azure Information Protection scanner to continually discover and automatically label and protect files in multiple data stores.
 - You want to run a scheduled PowerShell script that automatically labels and protects files on a file server by using the [Set-AIPFileClassification](./Set-AIPFileClassification.md) or [Set-AIPFileLabel](./Set-AIPFileLabel.md) cmdlets.
 - You have a data loss prevention (DLP) solution that that you want to augment by automatically labeling and protecting files that this solution identifies.

-> [!NOTE]
-> To provide a unified and streamlined customer experience, the **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021.**
->
-> This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
-Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

 **Running with or without parameters**